knative-extensions/net-kourier/README.md

 To change the Kourier gateway namespace, you will need to:

-- Modify the `deploy/kourier-knative.yaml` file, and replace all the namespaces fields that have `kourier-system` with the desired namespace.
+- Modify the files in `config/` and replace all the namespaces fields that have `kourier-system` with the desired namespace.
 - Set the `KOURIER_GATEWAY_NAMESPACE` env var in the kourier-control deployment to the new namespace.